derpylama/CMS-Frontend/README.md

 ## Project Structure

-*here we can layout what folders do what and what files do what just so we all are aware.
+*here we can layout what folders do what and what files do what just so we all are aware.*

 ## Code Best Practices

-*here we define what casing and naming scheme we hav in code*
+*here we define what casing and naming scheme we have in code*